Technology for Vision with Superior Service

 “What is the cost of the CRT program?”

-The entire program for the first year CRT wearers starts at $1100 and does not include the cost of the comprehensive eye exam.
+The entire program for the first year CRT wearers ranges from $1100- $2500 plus the cost of the comprehensive eye exam.
 Fees depend on the individual’s prescription and complexity.
 The CRT program fee includes all of the recommended professional visits throughout the year and the first set of CRT lenses.
-Replacement for lost or broken lenses or spare lenses is available at a cost of $225-325 per lens.
+Replacement for lost or broken lenses or spare lenses are available at a cost of $225-375 per lens.
 Usually it is recommended that the CRT lenses be changed once per year to achieve optimal vision.
 Please contact us for more information.